[Letter] EU doctors: bring refugees on Greek islands to safety

 We call on all leaders of the EU to comply with the agreement from 2016, and to take refugees into their countries, in order to prevent a medical disaster on European territory.

 This Dutch initiative was initially started on March 24th, 2020, and in the short time since launching, has already been signed by thousands of European medical doctors.
-To sign the letter, please click here
+To sign the letter, please click here.

 Author bio